thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 ### Swap Configuration

-For optimal performance, especially if you plan to use hibernation, configure a swap partition or file:
+For optimal performance, especially if you plan to use hibernation, configure a swap partition (recommended) or file:

-**Option A: Swap Partition**
+**Option A: Swap Partition (Recommended)**

+This option provides better performance and more reliable hibernation support:

 ```bash
 # Format and enable swap partition